 Diagnosis of Movement Disorders

-Diagnosis of movement disorders involves taking a family history and a history of symptoms, and performing a physical examination (including neurological examination) and various tests (e.g., blood tests, imaging tests).
+Diagnosis of movement disorders involves taking a family history and a history of symptoms, and performing a physical examination (including neurological examination) and various diagnostic tests (e.g., blood tests, imaging tests).

 Blood tests may include a complete blood count (CBC), a creatine kinase test, and a DNA analysis.
 In some cases, a cerebrospinal fluid (CSF) analysis also is performed.